jufa/spread2page/README.md

 # spread2page
-Batch convert *consistently* aligned photos of a book in spread format (2-up) into compact individual page image files.
+Batch convert *consistently* aligned photos of a book in spread format (2-up) into compact individual page image files suitable for pdf eReading.

 ## Prerequistates
  - align your book reasonably square